Cryptographic Specifications of CryptPeer

 - JS/TS code served by server

-S; - execution in browser (desktop, mobile, TV);
+S; - execution in the browser;

-- WASM for AES-256-GCM, HKDF, PBKDF2 (performance and security).
+- WASM for AES-256-GCM, HKDF, and PBKDF2 when relevant.

 - JS/TS code served by server

-- Key management:
+- Key Management:

 - derivation of all application keys from

-- Browser security:
+- Browser Security:

 - strict Content Security Policy;